|

 Link to map.

-Access via paved roads in the Anthem area of Henderson is from the Anthem Hills Trailhead and Shadow Canyon Trailhead).
+Access via paved roads in the Anthem area of Henderson is from the Anthem Hills Trailhead and the Shadow Canyon Trailhead.
 Paved road access is also available via the McCullough Hills Trailhead near Railroad Pass.
-Hikers with high-clearance vehicles can access the Sloan Canyon Archaeological Area using trails originating at the Sloan Canyon Trailhead and the Hidden Valley Trailhead.
-The Quo Vadis Trailhead provides dirt road access to the east side of the NCA. |
+Hikers with high-clearance vehicles can access the Sloan Canyon Archeological Area using trails originating from the Hidden Valley Trailhead.
+The Quo Vadis Trailhead provides dirt road access to the east side of the NCA.

 HOURS